Managing Pending AP Assets

 In the Import

-from file sidebar, drag-and-drop the CSV file into the
+from file sidebar, drag and drop the CSV file into the

 upload area, or click Browse to